nooranahmalberg/digital-garden/_notes/Improve my thinking.md

 ---
 title: Improve my thinking
 ---
+My goals:
-To articulate myself better and think more clearly.
+- Articulate myself better
+- Think more clearly
+	- No need to hurt my brain with overthinking.
+Just introduce more structure to my thoughts.